pixelmothman/nextjs-b2b-app-starter/README.md

 ### 5. SVIX Integration

 Configure webhooks in PropelAuth to integrate with SVIX for events related to organizations and users (creation, update, deletion).
 You'll need an "Endpoint URL" which is the URL from Vercel followed by the corresponding route.

+## Disclaimer

+The instructions and guidelines provided in this document reflect the author's opinions and are offered for informational purposes only.
+Users should exercise their judgment in applying any practices described here.
+While this project is licensed under the MIT License, which includes its own disclaimers, please note that the author assumes no responsibility for outcomes resulting from the use of this software or its documentation.